-- 9.8 A vacancy in relation to Directors occurs if a Director dies or otherwise ceases to hold office prior to the expiration of his term of office. - 9.9 The Company shall keep a register of Directors containing: - (a) the names and addresses of the persons who are Directors of the Company; - (b) the date on which each person whose name is entered in the register was appointed as a Director of the Company; - (c) the date on which each person named as a Director ceased to be a Director of the Company; and - (d) such other information as may be prescribed by the Act. - 9.10 The register of Directors may be kept in any such form as the Directors may approve, but if it is in magnetic, electronic or other data storage form, the Company must be able to produce legible evidence of its contents.
-Until a Resolution of Directors determining otherwise is passed, the magnetic, electronic or other data storage shall be the original register of Directors. - 9.11 The Directors, or if the Shares (or depository receipts therefore) are listed or quoted on a Designated Stock Exchange, and if required by the Designated Stock Exchange, any committee thereof, may, by a Resolution of Directors, fix the emoluments of Directors with respect to services to be rendered in any capacity to the Company. - 9.12 A Director is not required to hold a Share as a qualification to office.
+- 9.8 Subject to Regulation 9.1 (b), the Directors may at any time appoint any person to be a Director either to fill a vacancy or as an addition to the existing Directors.
+Where the Directors appoint a person as Director to fill a vacancy, the term shall not exceed the term that remained when the person who has ceased to be a Director ceased to hold office. - 9.9 A vacancy in relation to Directors occurs if a Director dies or otherwise ceases to hold office prior to the expiration of his term of office. - 9.10 The Company shall keep a register of Directors containing: - (a) the names and addresses of the persons who are Directors of the Company; - (b) the date on which each person whose name is entered in the register was appointed as a Director of the Company; - (c) the date on which each person named as a Director ceased to be a Director of the Company; and - (d) such other information as may be prescribed by the Act. - 9.11 The register of Directors may be kept in any such form as the Directors may approve, but if it is in magnetic, electronic or other data storage form, the Company must be able to produce legible evidence of its contents.
+Until a Resolution of Directors determining otherwise is passed, the magnetic, electronic or other data storage shall be the original register of Directors. - 9.12 The Directors, or if the Shares (or depository receipts therefore) are listed or quoted on a Designated Stock Exchange, and if required by the Designated Stock Exchange, any committee thereof, may, by a Resolution of Directors, fix the emoluments of Directors with respect to services to be rendered in any capacity to the Company. - 9.13 A Director is not required to hold a Share as a qualification to office.